meltwater/meltwater-killercoda/dashboards-as-code/intro.md

 Welcome to Dashboards as Code course!
-By the end of this, course you should be able to manage Grafana dashboards as code using Grafanalib.
-As part of the course you will be bringing up a Grafana instance, where the dashboard written in Python using Grafanalib will be added.
+In this course you will be learning about managing Grafana Dashboards as Code using Grafanalib.

 ## Grafanalib

-Grafanalib is a python library by Waveworks, which lets you generate dashboards inside Grafana.
+Grafanalib is a python library by Waveworks, which lets you generate and modify Grafana dashboards.

 ## Agenda